reactioncommerce/reaction-docs/developer/packages/payments/stripe.md

 ## Accepted Payment Methods
 - All major credit cards: Visa®, MasterCard®, American Express®, Discover®, Diner's Club, JCB
-- Signature Debit Cards
+- Signature Debit Cards displaying the Visa® or MasterCard® logo

 _Actual payment method support will vary by country._

-Based on the accepted payment methods, the Authorize.net default schema for credit card numbers will allow between 12 - 19 numbers.
+Based on the accepted payment methods, Stripe's default schema for credit card numbers will allow between 13 - 16 numbers.
 This can be changed in `/imports/plugins/included/stripe/lib/collections/schemas/package.js` depending on your needs.

 ## Transactions
 - authorize